-Code S-Employee salary reduction contributions under a section 408(p) SIMPLE plan.
+Code S-Employee salary reduction contributions under a section 408(p) SIMPLE plan (this includes salary reduction contributions made to a Roth SIMPLE IRA).
 Show deferrals under a section 408(p) salary reduction SIMPLE retirement account.
-However, if the SIMPLE plan is part of a section 401(k) arrangement, use code D. If you are reporting prior year contributions under USERRA, see the TIP above Code D under Box 12-Codes.
+However, if the SIMPLE plan is part of a section 401(k) arrangement, use code D. If you are reporting prior-year contributions under USERRA, see the TIP above Code D under Box 12-Codes.

 Code T-Adoption benefits.
 Show the total that you paid or reimbursed for qualified adoption expenses furnished to your employee under an adoption assistance program.
 Also include adoption benefits paid or reimbursed from the pre-tax contributions made by the employee under a section 125 (cafeteria) plan.
 However, do not include adoption benefits forfeited from a section 125 (cafeteria) plan.
-Report all amounts including those in excess of the \$15,950 exclusion.
+Report all amounts including those in excess of the \$17,280 exclusion.
 For more information, see Adoption benefits.